drew-j-tp/fannie-mae-capstone/README.md

 ## Data Analysis

-I looked at the distrobution of variables and tried to find anomalies
+I looked at the distribution of variables and tried to find anomalies

 ![distrobutions](https://user-images.githubusercontent.com/84877574/126810531-443b55d6-0b02-41d9-8a17-23e524c991b7.png)